spotlightpa/poor-richard/content/news/2021-05-26-SPLVACCINES26.md

 +++
 arc-id = "QDACEMSH35E47D2Z7H7HKQJZ6Y"
-internal-id = "SPLVACCINES26"
-internal-budget = ""
+authors = ["Jamie Martines"]
-image = "external/71vcxk6ejr2haemmb1sj4118sm.jpeg"
-image-description = "Giorgi Mushroom Company worker Juan Frutos gets a vaccine shot from Penn State Health nurse Christy Daniels during a clinic facilitated by Latino Connection's mobile unit.
-The Wolf administration hired the group this spring to address persistent disparities." image-caption = "" image-credit = "Matt Smith / For Spotlight PA" image-size = "" published = 2021-05-26T09:00:00Z slug = "pa-coronavirus-covid-vaccine-latino-clinics" authors = ["Jamie Martines"] byline = "Jamie Martines of Spotlight PA" title = "A stark racial divide on vaccinations leaves many at risk as Pa. reopens " subtitle = "" description = "As the state eases distancing and mask mandates, health officials are still failing to successfully vaccinate communities that have been disadvantaged from the start." blurb = "As the state eases distancing and mask mandates, health officials are still failing to successfully vaccinate communities that have been disadvantaged from the start." kicker = "Coronavirus" topics = ["Coronavirus"] series = [] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "" extended-kicker = ""
+blurb = "As the state eases distancing and mask mandates, health officials are still failing to successfully vaccinate communities that have been disadvantaged from the start." byline = "Jamie Martines of Spotlight PA" description = "As the state eases distancing and mask mandates, health officials are still failing to successfully vaccinate communities that have been disadvantaged from the start." image = "external/71vcxk6ejr2haemmb1sj4118sm.jpeg" image-credit = "Matt Smith / For Spotlight PA" image-description = "Giorgi Mushroom Company worker Juan Frutos gets a vaccine shot from Penn State Health nurse Christy Daniels during a clinic facilitated by Latino Connection's mobile unit.
+The Wolf administration hired the group this spring to address persistent disparities." internal-id = "SPLVACCINES26" kicker = "Coronavirus" modal-exclude = false no-index = false published = 2021-05-26T05:00:00-04:00 slug = "pa-coronavirus-covid-vaccine-latino-clinics" suppress-featured = false title = "A stark racial divide on vaccinations leaves many at risk as Pa. reopens " topics = ["Coronavirus"]
 +++

 <a href="https://www.spotlightpa.org/"><i><b>Spotlight PA</b></i></a><i> is an independent, non-partisan newsroom powered by The Philadelphia Inquirer in partnership with PennLive/The Patriot-News, TribLIVE/Pittsburgh Tribune-Review, and WITF Public Media. </i><a href="https://www.spotlightpa.org/newsletters"><i>Sign up for our free newsletters</i></a><i>.</i>